HCDigitalScholarship/documentation/lemp_stack.md

 Your website should now be up and running!
 If it isn't (and it probably isn't), check the uWSGI and Nginx logs at `/var/log/uwsgi/` and `/var/log/nginx/`, respectively.
 There are a couple of things that you can try.

-- Delete the `/etc/nginx/apps-available/default` file and its symlink, `/etc/nginx/apps-enabled/default`.
+- Delete the `/etc/nginx/sites-enabled/default` file.
 - Change `ALLOWED_HOSTS` in your Django `settings.py` file to match the URL or IP address of your server.
 This is only necessary if `DEBUG` is set to `False`.

 ## Appendix A - Other Resources